DVB-S.2 Link, Including LDPC Coding

 - Approximates the log-likelihood ratio of the channel output for LDPC decoding by considering only two points in the constellation nearest to the received signal during soft-decision demodulation

-- Uses Es/No provided by the user for LDPC decoding, instead of estimating the channel SNR from the received signal
+- Uses Es/No provided by the user for LDPC decoding, instead of estimating the Es/No from the received signal

 Also, the example does not model these aspects of the DVB-S.2 standard: